-The benefits of a TDI bearing include reduced bearing wear, reduced deflection/ load into the gearbox, and increased system rigidity.
-A TDI mainshaft design can optimize the overall powertrain system due to its design and preload characteristics.
-The design characteristics help ensure excellent system stability/ rigidity, load sharing between rows, and predictable roller-to-race interactions.
-In SRB replacements, a single preloaded TDI can manage the combination of radial and thrust loads much better than the SRB.
-The increased bearing stiffness and improved load sharing also help to minimize fretting damage between the bearing inner ring and the shaft.
+The benefits of a TDI bearing include reduced bearing wear, reduced deflection/load into the gearbox and increased system rigidity.
+ATDI mainshaft design can optimize the overall powertrain system due to its design and preload characteristics.
+The design characteristics help ensure excellent system stability/rigidity, load sharing between rows, and predicted roller-to-race interactions.
+For the case of SRB replacement, a single pre-loaded TDI also can manage the combination of radial and thrust loads much better than the SRB.

-The TDI is an excellent choice to ensure load sharing across both bearing rows, while being more flexible for system misalignment than a tapered double outer (TDO) design.
+The TDI is an excellent choice to ensure load sharing across both bearing rows while being more flexible for system misalignment than a Tapered Double Outer (TDO) design.
 Having higher load capacity, the bearing preload helps mitigate smearing/skidding and micropitting.
 Designed as a direct drop-in, the TDI uses the existing OE pillow block housing and shaft without changing shaft and housing fits.
 Represented in Figure 4 below is a comparison of the TDI to the SRB in an identical housing.